magnificode/minimodal/README.md

 # MiniModal
-A lightweight lightbox so light it's lighter than light.
+A lightweight jQuery lightbox plugin so light it's lighter than light.

 ## Usage
 MiniModal requires jQuery version 1.3.0 or higher,